 An employment opportunity means a salary.
 Let us assume the salary to be ‘x’ in the first year.
 We all know that every year there is a minimum hike of 10% in every job.
 This implies that next year our representative individual will earn additional 10% of x; i.e. 1.10x.
 In the third year there is an additional 10% hike.
 Hence, the salary should rise to 1.21x in the third year.

 Now, if he takes up education he has to bear certain costs.
 Let, the tuition fee be ‘y’.
 Since master’s is a two year course, the total cost suffered will be ‘2y’.
 Now, after completing master’s degree an individual is only benefited if he can make up the for cost of two year education and still earn more.
 In other words, he should earn more than 1.21x plus two years tuition fee.
 Let us assume that after a masters he earns a salary of ‘z’ per anum.

 I.e. he should go for masters only if 1.21x < z – 2y.

-Truly speaking, nobody would ever sit and calculate to decide if he should study further or not.
-So, how to take a decision on this matter?
+Truly speaking, nobody would ever sit and calculate to decide whether he should pursue higher qualification or take up a job.
+So, how do make a decision on this matter?
 I would say… go with the flow… If after Bachelor’s degree you feel you don’t want to indulge in books.
 Take up a job!
-May be after an year or so you will feel there is no career growth and hence you would be mentally ready to study again.
-Or it may so happen that experiences and company switches/shifts help you to land in your ideal career position without a master’s degree.
+Maybe after a year or so you will feel there is no career growth and hence you would be mentally ready to study again.
+Or it may so happen that experiences and company switches/shifts help you to land your ideal career position without a master’s degree.
 However, one must never be scared to explore options and take career breaks.
-Rather I would say when ever confused, take a career break and enjoy the beautiful life.
-Who knows the break might help you to get a more clear vision about your career.
+Rather I would say whenever confused, take a career break and enjoy the beautiful life.
+Who knows the break might help you to get a more clear vision of your career.